oscarlai1998/tp/docs/DeveloperGuide.md

 ***Behaviour***<br>
 - Executes user command using the [logic component](#logic-component).
-- Listens for calls from the [model momponent](#model-component), which will call the specific print method to print an output.
+- Listens for calls from the [model component](#model-component), which will call the specific print method to print an output.
 - Print method references `Constants` and prints them for user to see.

 ![archi](./images/UiClassDiagram.png)